MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/welcome-to-mr-feature-tool.md

 * A PC running Windows 10 or 11 with an active Internet connection

 > [!NOTE]
-> If the PC is on a network managed by an organization, make sure access to the following URLs are allowed:
+> If the PC is on a network managed by an organization, make sure access to the following URLs is allowed:
 > * https://aka.ms/*
 > * https://learn.microsoft.com/*
 > * https://pkgs.dev.azure.com/*